Avnsx/EFT_Flea_Market_Bot/ReadMe.md

+	and saves it to a file that gets then created as config.ini this will only be required on the first launch of source.py afterwards the bsg launcher will open and you may click play

+	the game client should be launched and automaticaly instantly closed again, while the bot operates on low cpu usage and tarkov is closed. during that time, you can go watch videos or go afk.

-	and saves it to a file that gets then created as config.ini this will only be required on the first launch of source.py afterwards the bsg launcher will open and you may click play you can pretty much run this bot 24/7 but i would recommend 2 hour cycles also do not use it during bsg updates such as server & patch maintenances as bsg will be actively checking
+	you can pretty much run this bot 24/7 but i would recommend 2 hour cycles also do not use it during bsg updates such as server & patch maintenances as bsg will be actively checking